howardginsburg/AzureDevOpsSQL/readme.md

 2. Azure Powershell task - shields the user from the complexity of making the connection to Azure, but not from getting an access token.
 3. Powershell task - requires the user to manage the Service Principal credentials, establish the connection to Azure, and get an access token.

 All options leverage the SQLServer powershell module.
 However, the Azure Powershell and Powershell tasks require a [self hosted pool](https://learn.microsoft.com/azure/devops/pipelines/agents/v2-windows?view=azure-devops) to run the pipeline on since the built in agents are unable to install PowerShell modules.
+If you use the SQL Deployment task on a self hosted agent, you must install [sqlpackage.exe](https://learn.microsoft.com/sql/tools/sqlpackage/sqlpackage-download?view=sql-server-ver16)

 1. Create an active directory account to use to connect to the database